Patti LaBelle: Later career (2010–present)

-She is scheduled to be a "key advisor" on the NBC series The Voice.
+She appeared as a "key advisor" for Christina Aguilera on the tenth season of the NBC series The Voice.

 She returned to the VH1 Divas stage in 2016, headlining a holiday-themed concert alongside Chaka Khan, Vanessa Williams, and her goddaughter Mariah Carey.
 Her first jazz album, Bel Hommage, was released in 2017.
 In 2018 she began appearing in recurring roles on the television series Daytime Divas, Greenleaf and Star.

 On July 2, 2019, LaBelle was honored in Philadelphia with her very own street name Patti LaBelle Way between Locust and Spruce Street.
 On November 20 of the same year, LaBelle was revealed to have competed on the second season of The Masked Singer as "Flower".
 LaBelle continued her acting career with roles alongside Cedric the Entertainer on The Neighborhood and Dulé Hill on The Wonder Years.
+In September 2020 live from The Fillmore in Philadelphia, LaBelle participated in the American webcast series Verzuz, alongside longtime friend Gladys Knight with a surprise appearance by Dionne Warwick.

-On December 10, 2022, Labelle's Christmas concert in Milwaukee, Wisconsin was disrupted when a bomb threat resulted in evacuation of the venue.
+On December 10, 2022, LaBelle's Christmas concert in Milwaukee, Wisconsin, was disrupted when a bomb threat resulted in evacuation of the venue.
+While celebrating her 80th birthday in 2024, LaBelle revealed she was releasing a new album, 8065, celebrating her 80 years of life and 65 years in music.
+A few weeks later she announced a tour of the same name, kicking off on July 7 in Los Angeles.

+Charity work, foundations and activism

+LaBelle has supported numerous charities and foundations.
+She is strongly committed to peace by promoting access to education, healthcare, housing, employment and equality of justice.
+She has served on several national boards as a devoted advocate for health causes, including diabetes, AIDS, Alzheimer's, and cancer.

+In 1987, LaBelle became a spokesperson for the 'National Minority AIDS council' and promoted the "Live Long, Sugar" campaign to encourage people of color to seek treatment for AIDS.
+She used her influence to raise awareness around the AIDS crisis and the treatment of gay and lesbian community.
+She has been a vocal about her support for the LGBT community and has performed at numerous pride events.